islandora-deprecated/carapace/styles/uikit/components/hover-css/README.md

 If you'd like to contribute your own effects, please see the [Contributing Guide](https://github.com/IanLunn/Hover/blob/master/CONTRIBUTING.md).

 ## License
 Hover.css is open source, and made available under a [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Distribute, use as-is, or modify to your liking in personal and commercial projects.
-Please retain the original readme and license files.
+Please retain the original README and license files.

 Retaining the author information at the top of `css/hover.css` and placing it on your credits page or humans.txt is much appreciated.